San Nicolas Island: Lone Woman of San Nicolas Island

 The most famous resident of San Nicolas Island was the "Lone Woman of San Nicolas Island", christened Juana Maria; her birth name was never known to anyone on the mainland.
-She was left behind (explanations for this vary) when the rest of the Nicoleños were moved to the mainland.
+She was left behind (explanations for this vary) when the rest of the Nicoleños were removed from the island and brought to the mainland.
 She resided on the island alone for 18 years before she was found by Captain George Nidever and his crew in 1853 and taken to Santa Barbara.
 Her story is famously fictionalized in the award-winning children's novel Island of the Blue Dolphins by Scott O'Dell.
+However, recent research suggests that she may not have been the last living member of the Nicoleño people.
+Archival records from early 19th-century Los Angeles show that several Nicoleños were moved to the mainland and may have continued to live there.

+The few possessions Juana Maria brought to the mainland after her rescue were reportedly sent to Rome.
+The exception was a twined basketry water bottle, which made its way to the California Academy of Sciences.
+Unfortunately, this basket which was one of the last remaining physical connections to Juana Maria and Nicoleño material culture, was destroyed in the fire caused by the 1906 San Francisco earthquake.
+A photograph of the basket was later published in 1960 by Robert Heizer, serving as the only remaining visual record of the artifact.

+During the winter of 2009 to 2010, a cache feature was discovered eroding from a sea cliff on the northwest coast of San Nicolas Island, consisting of a whale rib placed over two small redwood boxes holding over 200 artifacts.
+The cache is believed to have belonged to Juana Maria or one of the few Nicoleño who left the island in 1835.

+Among the artifacts recovered were Nicoleño-style knives, steatite ornaments, and abalone shell fishhooks, as well as Native Alaskan harpoons and Euro-American items, including a brass button and glass bifaces.
+The variety of objects points to a period of considerable cultural exchange on the island during the early 19th century.

 Whaling

 The steam-schooner California and its two whale catchers Hawk and Port Saunders operated off San Nicolas in 1932 and 1937, catching about 30 fin whales off the island from October to early December in the former year.

+Archaeological and historical evidence suggests that the island’s Indigenous residents used whale remains for daily life and construction, in addition to later commercial whaling.
+Whale ribs and other large bones were used as part of the shelter's framework associated with the “Lone Woman,” according to accounts from the 19th and early 20th centuries.